-Habits get you into a rhythm of learning new techniques and regularly stretching your writing skills.
+Habits get you into a rhythm of learning new techniques and regularly stretching your writing skills to improve yourself.

 Writing has good and bad days

-On a bad day, writing feels like a grind.
+Much of the time, writing is hard work.
 Like wading through mud.
 You get easily distracted.
 The neighbour’s dog barking.
 The guy with the leaf blower.
 Checking Twitter.

 Set writing targets to build habits

 Take setting regular writing targets, for example.
-We recently came across the Seinfeld writing habit, used by comedian Jerry Seinfeld.
+We recently came across the Seinfeld writing habit, as in comedian Jerry Seinfeld.